DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 This sheet is stored in the folder "plots_paper/" together with the five different log files from "nnUNet_results/Dataset010_PTB_all_energies_1mm_no_background_alldata/nnUNetTrainer__nnUNetResEncUNetPlans_24G__2d/fold#", which were renamed to "fold#\_training\_log\_####\_##\_##\_##\_##\_##.txt".

 The notebook "plots_paper.ipnyb" uses all these files as input.
 Running the notebook will create plots and results from "Thai et al. (2025)".

+## G) Acknowledgements

+This project was partially financed by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG; Project number 495217943).
+The authors acknowledge support by the state of Baden-Württemberg through bwHPC.